 The simplest function of macroeconomic growth by Solow's model is the output function Y = f(K, L), with K is denoted the capital in the economy, and L is denoted the labor force.
 This model assumes that the output function represents constant scale income.
 The basic Solow's model shows that capital accumulation cannot explain the increase in economic sustainability, because high savings rates in the economy lead to temporarily high economic growth, as well as, the economy is being approached the case in which capital and output are constant.
 This model after 1990 was expanded by including into the production function an endogenous variable which is technological progress that over time expands the productive capacities of the economy.
-In the modern concept, Solow's extended model includes endogenous effects, because of endogenous" economic growth models have been applied to see the effect of FDI on a host country's economic growth.
+In the modern concept, Solow's extended model includes endogenous effects, because of endogenous" economic growth.
 According to the Cobb-Douglas function, it follows the extended Solow's model which has the following equation: